rhoadley.net music research courses software blogs

 Task 1 - Vocal Collage

-Construct a short piece using originally recorded vocal 'noise' sounds.
-Explore editing techniques covered in class.
+Construct a short piece using originally recorded vocal sounds.
+Explore editing techniques covered in class, such as cutting, copying, pasting, moving...
+More details

 Task 2 - The Sound Object 1

 Construct a short piece exploring the notion of the 'Sound Object' using ONE sound.
-You should explore the sound using both arrangements editing techniques and editing of the original sample.
+You should consider allocating the sounds to the EXS24 sampler and explore the sound in both the Arrangement and Sample editors.
+More details

 Task 3 - The Sound Object 2